Charles Boydell and Elizabeth Ritchie

 Charles Boydell was born on 29 February 1808, the sixth child and fourth son of Mary Anne and James Boydell.
 In 1825, at the age of 17, Charles wrote to the Colonial Office in London seeking a grant of land in New South Wales, and his application was successful.

 Later that year he sailed on the ship Prince Regent along with George Townshend and Alexander Park who would become his neighbours in the Gresford area of NSW.
-They arrived in Sydney in March 1826 and a few months later Boydell received a grant of 640 acres of land on the Allyn River above Townshend's grant (see map).
+They arrived in Sydney in March 1826 and a few months later Boydell received a grant of 640 acres of land on the Allyn River above Townshend's grant (see map below).
 Boydell named his grant Rossett after his home in Wales and later changed the name to Camyr Allyn.
-His grant includes the present-day towns of Gresford and East Gresford.
+His grant includes the present-day town of East Gresford and part of Gresford township.

 At the end of 1828 Boydell was running 29 cattle and 526 sheep on his 640 acres, according to the 1828 census, but was not living on his grant.
 He worked for three years as superintendent on William Carter's estate of "Piercefield" between present-day Denman and Muswellbrook.
 When his contract finished there in December 1829 he was free to focus on his own land.